 Idioms and phrases with around:

 what goes around comes around, used to say that with every action one should be aware of consequences:

 You shouldn’t ignore people around you who need help.
 Remember – what goes around comes around.

-Incorrect spelling, explaination: double r in this case in unnecessary as the correct form around has its roots in round, which is spelled with one consonant r.
+Incorrect spelling, explanation: double r in this case in unnecessary as the correct form around has its roots in round, which is spelled with one consonant r.
 First meanings of this word were connected to going in circles, moving round.

 Arround is therefore incorrect, because we don’t double the r when adding the prefix here.

 ✔ Click to open Free Grammar, Style and Spell Checker

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)

 or return to main search.